 - diversifying the income of farmers and increasing the integration of the farm activities in the region.

 France and New Zealand are both important milk producers.
-Comparing the milk production of both countries, France produced almost 23.7 billion litres in 2013 and New Zealand, 19 billion litres.
+Comparing the milk production of both countries, France produced almost 23.7 billion litres in 2013, and New Zealand made 19 billion litres.

-However, the two counties show a big difference in the average herd size—France with 52 cows and New Zealand, 402.
+However, the two counties show a big difference in the average herd size—France has 52 cows, and New Zealand has 402.
 Data was taken in 2013/2014.

-New Zealand’s huge herd size would seem feasible for it to scale up its biodigester application.
-However, because New Zealand applies traditional pasture-fed and free-range farming, collecting effluent becomes challenging and uneconomical.
+Given New Zealand’s huge herd size, scaling up its biodigester application would seem feasible.
+However, because New Zealand practices traditional pasture-fed and free-range farming, collecting effluent becomes challenging and uneconomical.

-According to the study, the French government wanted to increase their proportion of renewable energy to 20%, reduce emissions, and create energy from biological materials.
+According to the study, housing a herd for a large part of the year makes collecting effluent much easier in France.
+The French government wanted to increase the proportion of renewable energy to 20%, reduce emissions, and create energy from biological materials.

 The French government subsidised the development of the AD units for up to 30% of the investment’s cost with tax exemptions for five years after the installation.

 The payback period for an AD plant of 30kW capacity ranges from 29 to 6 years with or without government contribution.
-The AD system uses 20 to 40% of the heat produced, while the remaining 80 to 60% is used to heat houses, cheese factories, sheds, dry crops, hay, or wood which can offset the cost of installation or provide an additional income source to farmers.
+The AD system uses 20 to 40% of the heat produced, while the remaining 80 to 60% is used to heat houses, cheese factories, sheds, dry crops, hay, or wood, which can offset installation costs or provide farmers with an additional income source.

 Energy context in France and New Zealand

 The price of power in France is the same across regions, and there is little price difference between what other competitors offer.
-The EDF holds a 93.8% share of the electricity residential market share, and less than ten competitors hold the remaining market share.
+The EDF holds a 93.8% share of the electricity residential market, and less than ten competitors hold the remaining market share.

-Since 2010 the government also made it mandatory for these electric companies to buy electricity produced through renewable sources with the price for purchasing set by the French Government.
+Since 2010, the government has also made it mandatory for these electric companies to buy electricity produced through renewable sources, with the price for purchasing set by the French Government.
 This power policy proved helpful in securing investments in renewable energy.

-In New Zealand, many companies generate and distribute power, but the largest five company controls 92% of the power generation, 95% of power distribution.
+Many companies generate and distribute power in New Zealand, but the five largest companies control 92% of the power generation and 95% of the power distribution.
 Transpower, a state-owned company, operates the core electricity grid.

 In 2012, 25,000 consumers changed their electricity provider per month.
 According to the study, there is also no mechanism for individuals to contribute or sell electricity from renewable sources to the national grid, nor any financial support or incentive from the government to encourage people to generate power from renewable sources or contribute to the national grid.